-The gift we give out of love of God is the true gift for it is gift of self not from a recognition of obligation and not reliant on solely classical virtue.
-I am reminded of the story of Lazarus and the rich man, for even if the rich man had fed Lazarus, if it was not out of love, it would have been in vain even so.
+The gift we give out of love of God is the true gift for it is a gift of self not from a recognition of obligation and not reliant on solely classical virtue.
+I am reminded of the story of Lazarus and the rich man, for even if the rich man had fed Lazarus - if it was not out of love - it would have been in vain even so.
 It is fair to say that just because someone gives you something does not make it a gift, nor are they necessarily generous.

 Saint Augustine in his forty-second sermon states that there are two sorts of kindness: “giving the good you have, forgiving the evil you suffer”.

 Augustine makes the distinction between charity of the heart, forgiveness, to donation of goods, giving.
 Jesus said, “Forgive and you will be forgiven, give and it will be given to you.”